Module

 |

-also conduct a literature review addressing wider issues and relevance to your
+You will also conduct a literature review addressing wider issues and relevance to your selected design subject.

 |